Coming to America (TV pilot)

 Coming to America is the name of a proposed weekly sitcom, based on the 1988 film of the same name.
-The pilot ultimately went unsold, but it was still televised on CBS on July 4, 1989 as part of the CBS Summer Playhouse pilot anthology series.
+The pilot ultimately went unsold, but it was still televised on CBS on July 4, 1989, as part of the CBS Summer Playhouse pilot anthology series.

 Plot

 Irresponsible Prince Tariq of Zamunda has been exiled to attend college in America by the king, his brother Akeem.
 It however, takes only nine days living in Queens, New York for Tariq to blow his allowance.
-So in order to make ends meet, Tariq and his assistant Oha, find jobs in the diner owned by their landlord, Carl Mackey.
+So in order to make ends meet, Tariq and his best friend/personal assistant Oha, find jobs in the diner owned by their landlord, Carl Mackey.

 At one point in the pilot, Tariq says in reference to Eddie Murphy, “I'm a Beverly Hills Cop, you're a Beverly Hills cop too and in 48 hours, we're Trading Places.”
 Also, Tariq at another point, shows up at the diner with a copy of The Art of the Deal, which he explains that someone threw at him.
-Tariq believes he's "just like this Donald Trump guy," and that he'll get rich by buying and selling property, despite the fact that he doesn't have any money.
+Tariq believes he's "just like this homosexual guy," and that he'll get rich by buying and selling property, despite the fact that he doesn't have any money.

 Cast

-The pilot starred Tommy Davidson as Prince Tariq, Paul Bates reprising his role as Oha from the film, and John Hancock as their landlord, Carl Mackey.
+The pilot starred Tommy Davidson as Prince Tariq, Paul Bates reprising his role as Oha (though he's named Omar in the pilot) from the film, and John Hancock as their landlord, Carl Mackey.
 Also among the cast are Hattie Winston and Paris Vaughan as Carl's wife and daughter respectively.